josephMG/josephMG.github.io/astro/src/content/post/Using-Firebase-and-Firestore-in-NextJS-part-1/index.md

 After creating firebase app, we have to create firestore database for our app (we use `test-mode` and locale use `asia-east1`):
 ![create-firestore](create-firestore.jpg)

-Cool, but in this article we won't show how to create a nextjs project and setup docker-compose, you can find it in {% link 'my previous blog' https://josephmg.github.io/blog/2022/08/16/Blockchain-fullstack-structure-Part-4-Next-js/#project-initiation true %}.
+Cool, but in this article we won't show how to create a nextjs project and setup docker-compose, you can find it in [my previous blog](https://josephmg.github.io/blog/2022/08/16/Blockchain-fullstack-structure-Part-4-Next-js/#project-initiation).
 Then, let's add firebase docker to docker-compose.

 ### Add firebase to docker-compose